Union Aid Abroad – APHEDA: Helen McCue

 Helen McCue was an Australian, Catholic nurse who grew up in Canberra, Australia.
 In the early 1980s, McCue worked for the World Health Organization as a United Nations consultant to evaluate nursing services in the Middle East.
 McCue then transitioned into a role at the United Nations Relief and Workers for the Agency of Palestinians.
 It is here McCue worked in Bekker Valley with the refugee community.
 After the Sabra-Shatila massacre, McCue felt as if she had "failed to protect" the refugee community in her role at the United Nations.
 Consequently, McCue left the organisation to volunteer in refugee camps.
 This inspired her to approach Cliff Dolan.
 McCue's intention for the development of APHEDA was to develop a network where various skilled workers with technical and vocational skills in the Australian community could “support the training of people in these refugee situations”.
 After founding APHEDA with Cliff Dolan in 1984, McCue was named the executive director.
 McCue set up several training programs in Australia for nurses abroad to develop critical nursing skills.
 This led to the establishment of a nurse training program in Lebanon.
 Further responsibilities of McCue in her time as executive director included “setting up infrastructure in Australia”, recruiting the alliance of international unions and was a key player in overseas project work, in Vietnam, the Philippines, South Africa and the Middle East.

 Audrey McDonald

 Audrey McDonald was a second key contributor to the APHEDA organisation in its early days.
 McDonald was born in Sandy Flat and relocated with her mother to the Sydney city.
-At 17 years old, McDonald represented APHEDA at the 1955 Congress of the Food & Canning Workers Organisation in Sofia, Bulgaria.
+At 17 years old, McDonald represented the National Union of Australian Women at the 1955 Congress of the Food & Canning Workers Organisation in Sofia, Bulgaria.
 McDonald is said to have supported the APHEDA organisation on an ongoing basis directly and through her affiliations with the Union of Australian Women at which she was the national secretary.
 McDonald authored a novel with her husband Tom McDonald detailing their experiences in union aid.
 The funds of this novel contribute to funding a child South African nutrition project directed by APHEDA.